knielsen24/knielsen24/README.md

 ### Hi there 👋
 Full Stack Software Engineer and former Olympic Trials Qualifier with a competitive mindset and passion for helping others.

-I'm a versatile developer with proficient skills in React, React Native, JavaScript, Ruby on Rails,  Redux, RTK Query, and Bootstrap, with a startup experience and a unique background in coaching.
+I'm a versatile developer with proficient skills in React, React Native, JavaScript, Ruby on Rails, Redux, RTK Query, and Tailwind, with startup experience and a unique background in coaching.
 Having 12 years of leadership role experience in non-profit organizations, I have Olympic-level team skills.

 - 🔭 I’m currently working on ... next.js dashboard tutorial
 - 🌱 I’m currently learning ... next.js, TypeScript